 Communication Skills

-- Is able to articulate effective instructional strategies.
-Listens attentively. - Asks questions that prompt reflection and understanding Offers critiques in positive and productive ways. - Is efficient with the use of time Uses Email effectively. - Is discreet and maintains confidentiality.
+- Can articulate effective instructional strategies.
+Listens attentively

+- Asks questions that prompt reflection and understanding.
+Offers critiques in positive and productive ways

+- Is efficient with the use of time

+- Uses email effectively

+- Is discreet and maintains confidentiality

 Interpersonal Skills